abbew25/PV_galaxy_survey_forecasts_neutrinos/README.md

 ## About
 This repository contains code to produce forecasts for galaxy surveys, with or without peculiar velocity measurements, to constrain the sum of neutrino masses.

+This code is largely based off the code here: https://github.com/CullanHowlett/PV_fisher

 ## Table of contents